ajflexxx/bmad-method-guide/23-bmad-distinction-patterns.md

+# BMAD Distinction Patterns: What Makes BMAD Unique

-# The Task vs Data Distinction: Why Techniques Are Data, Not Tasks
+## Part 1: The Task vs Data Distinction

-## The Core Distinction
+### The Core Distinction

-You're absolutely right to question this - brainstorming techniques and elicitation methods *could* have been implemented as individual tasks.
-The decision to make them data rather than tasks reveals a fundamental design principle in BMad:
+Brainstorming techniques and elicitation methods *could* have been implemented as individual tasks.
+The decision to make them data rather than tasks reveals a fundamental design principle in BMAD:

 **Tasks are ORCHESTRATORS, Data items are TECHNIQUES**